grobelr/stickerbot/README.md

 # Stickerbot

-Simple Messenger Bot to capture Stickers ID
+Simple Messenger Bot to capture Stickers ID.
+You can help us send new sticker here: m.me/451336291977942

 ## Contributors